 Essentially beginning with David Waldstreicher and Simon Newman’s studies in the mid-1990s of the political meanings and processes underlying popular celebrations, a veritable explosion of literature on political topics ensued.
 But this was not elite political history.
 It was something different.
 Waldstreicher and Newman showed how Americans in the early republic participated in the political process beyond voting or acting within the rigid party structures.
 Jeffrey L. Pasley’s The Tyranny of Printers showed how local printers played an important (even, decisive) role in defining Jeffersonian politics on the ground, which in turn shaped the national party.
 The NNPH and the rise of “political culture” also offered opportunities for a broadening of race and gender studies that subsequently allowed us to see how minority and disenfranchised publics could nevertheless have profound influences on political culture and its direction.

 These works, and others like it, re-defined early national politics as a two-way street rather than a one-way cul-de-sac.
 They did this not by applying Habermas’s argument regarding the public sphere to the early republic but simply by thinking in terms of the abstract notion of the existence of a public sphere.
 The “rational-critical debate” which defined the public sphere for Habermas?
 The notion that this was “a category of bourgeois society?”
-These two defining features of Habermas’s argument were simply discarded by the NNPH, which allowed them the latitude to pursue much broader inquiries.
+These two defining features of Habermas’s argument were largely discarded by the NNPH to great effect, allowing them the latitude to pursue much broader inquiries.

 Where do we stand now?
 The NNPH has left us with an amorphous, shadowy public sphere.
 Something which can be whatever one wants or needs it to be at any moment.
 The lack of a consensus among NNPH historians around terms like “public sphere” and “civil society,” despite the best efforts of John L. Brooke, contribute to a broader problem of the conception of “political culture.”
 Exactly what is “political culture?”
 For some, it could be almost anything.
 That lack of definition can either continue to produce the kind of leaps in inclusion made by the NNPH or, perhaps more likely, its lack of a categorical frame will see it collapse in on itself.